-- As with the basic API call, you can get multiset data in multiple formats, by using their respective format codes: .csv, .json, .xml and .plain.
+- As with the basic API call, you can get multiset data in multiple formats, by using their respective format codes: .csv, .json, and .xml.

 All the parameters and manipulations available for regular API calls are also available for multiset calls: auth_token, sort_order, exclude_headers, rows, trim_start, trim_end, collapse and transformation.